Developer Guide

 - User enters

-edcat 1 c/food s/expense on food
+edcat 1 c/food s/expense on foodin the command box.

 - The input is then parsed and a